asiapacificforum/nhrihub/README.md

 === Database creation and initialization
   Configuring the first user

+=== Access control
+A role-based access control is included.
+The access is bootstrapped at installation time with a single administrator.
+This administrator may then define further roles (e.g. "staff", "intern")
+Users with the role "admin" have access to the configuration of access permissions for each of the other roles.
+When new users are added, they are assigned to the appropriate role in order to limit access to sensitive information.

 === Running the test suite
 Integration testing uses Rspec.
 The tests are in spec/features.
 Headless testing uses the Poltergeist gem.